Select Page

 Sept 5, 2024 | 176 words | Music

 A good song needs good bones: a pretty melody and a poetic lyric.
 After that it only takes a talented vocalist to bring those good bones to life.
-Think of “Moon River,” a 1961 composition Henry Mancini with lyrics by Johnny Mercer, and first sung by Andy Williams.
+Think of “Moon River,” a 1961 composition by Henry Mancini with lyrics by Johnny Mercer, and first sung by Andy Williams.
 Or “A Case of You,” written and performed by Joni Mitchell in 1971.

 But many a good song has benefited from just the right type of instrumental highlighting.
 I often wonder, is that the songwriter who adds these flourishes?
 Or is it someone working in the recording studio behind the scenes, largely unknown to the listening audience?